 Run Bluetooth between the artemis board and the computer

-To start with I downloaded the source code found on the course website here, which had all the relevant python and c code.
+To start with I downloaded the source code found on the course website

 I also plugged in the usb to bluetooth adapter we were given in our kits, and reran the commands to install bleak.